-Offering a holistic approach, Ali considers all functional, cognitive psychological and environmental needs of the client.
-She sets achievable goals with an aim to maximise independence at home and within the local community.
-The therapy provided by Ali is varied and includes encouraging clients to complete daily life activities, supporting them with dexterity and handwriting skills, providing advice on psychological adjustment and strategies and providing training to carers and families on safe manual handling.
+Offering a holistic approach, Ali considers all functional, cognitive, psychological, and environmental needs of the client.
+She sets achievable goals with the aim to maximise independence at home and within the local community.
+The therapy provided by Ali is varied and includes encouraging clients to complete daily life activities, supporting them with dexterity and handwriting skills, providing advice on psychological adjustment and strategies, and providing training to carers and families on safe manual handling.

 Yorkshire and Lincolnshire, East Midlands, Derbyshire, Greater Manchester, Nottinghamshire, South Yorkshire, West Yorkshire, Leeds, Bradford, Wakefield, Nottingham, Derby

 Motivational interviewing, Fatigue management, Routine planning, Daily living skills, Community access, Gross motor skills, Fine motor skills, Handwriting assessment & treatment, Visual perception, Planning & execution, Self care, Social integration, Anxiety management & relaxation